 The raw files represent the source data in Rahle-Rhodes.
-Supra §VI.D.8.c ([11C]).
+Supra §VI.D.8.b ([11C]).
 Rahle's processor maps this source data to the format used by Rahle's social graph, i.e., a standardized format, to provide formatted data.
 Supra §VI.D.1.c ([1C]).
 This mapping process converts the data, since the data starts in the "raw" format and ends up in Rahle's format.
-The mapping, which results in converting as just mentioned, comprises aliasing fields of the acquired data from formats used by the plurality of delivery service computers to respective fields of the predetermined data format as discussed supra §VI.D.1.c ([1C]).
-Thus, Rahle-Rhodes includes a mapping module that is configured to perform [11D]'s recited task.
+Thus, Rahle-Rhodes includes a mapping module that is configured to perform [12F]'s recited task.